Trauma & EMDR

 EMDR for New Yorkers: Healing When Life Never Slows Down

-Why EMDR Can Help New Yorkers
+Why EMDR Can Help

 • ADHD and executive functioning struggles (organization, follow-through, feeling scattered)